Image Choice is used when you ask a multiple choice question and present the possible answers to your respondent by using images or GIFs.

 If you make a question mandatory, this means the respondent is obliged to answer the question before moving forward with the survey.

-If you select Yes on this option, the answers of that specific question will be shuffled every time the survey is opened.
+If you select Yes on this option, the answers to that specific question will be shuffled every time the survey is opened.

 4.4 Quiz Question

 When you make a question a quiz question, you will be able to select the right answer (or answerS in case of multiple choice).
 This way the respondent will receive a score based on the quiz questions at the end of the survey/quiz.